partikelir/technocrat/readme.md

 * Comment button is now below content and only visible in post archives
 * Full post format support with Crowd Favorite's WP-Post-Formats plugin: https://github.com/crowdfavorite/wp-post-formats
 * Redesigned for full-width creative portfolios
+* Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image will be displayed
 * EXIF data and other information for images on attachment pages
 * Thumbnail-based navigation within image galleries
 * Clean search rewrites (e.g. website.com/search/query/ instead of website.com?s=query)